Deflategate Four Game Suspension Reversed by Federal Judge

 Drones: What’s the Law on Small Private Drones?
 Commercial Drones?

 Evolving U.S. law on drones hit a speed bump in 2014 when the Federal Aviation Administration banned, at least temporarily, commercial deliveries by drones.
 This blog post has been updated, with a summary of the FAA’s 2016 drone regulations.
-Click here for 10 critical points under the 2016 drone law.
-However this post […]
+Click here for 10 critical points under the 2016 drone law. […]